-There are many potential pitfalls to avoid when buying or selling British Bakelite Telephones (1929 to 1960).
-This website has been put together to help you avoid some of these problems, so that you can make the right decision when you buy or sell your antique telephone.
+There are a few potential pitfalls to avoid when buying or selling Vintage British Bakelite Telephones (1929 to 1960).
+This website has been put together to help you avoid some of these problems, so that you can make the right decision when you buy or sell your antique / vintage telephone.

 Although this information has been deliberately simplified we have also included links to more detailed information about these old telephones, where appropriate.

-The vintage telephone information on this website has been compiled with the help of 3 retired GPO telephone engineers (Technical Officers) with a total of 112 years experience, dating from 1937 onwards.WARNING , with reference to rare 232 British Bakelite telephones there has been a recent trend in a very worrying practice.
+In simple terms if the telephone dial is calibrated correcly it will dial out reliably on all UK land lines (including TalkTalk) however as telephone dials are mechanical that calibration may change slightly over time.
+Normally this slight change in calibtation is not a problem however we believe that if you are with TalkTalk you MAY need your dial recalibrated periodically (this could be several years or several months)WARNING , with reference to rare 232 British Bakelite telephones there has been a recent trend in a very worrying practice.
 See Bakelite 232 Telephone Problem Details Please read this article carefully, although at first this sounds like a small problem fixing this can be Expensive.

 Basic questions you should ask when looking at Buying or Selling Antique Telephones are: